ichoukou/OuyeXie.github.io/Languages/IELTS/13 international tourism.md

         - wealthy
         - affluent
         - influx
+        - this influx of mainly western tourists
+        - has brought with it problems such as
         - prostitution, alcoholism and drug abuse
         - foster
         - understanding and tolerance
         - potent symbol of western cultural domination
         - moral decadence
         - degradation
+        - has caused in many parts of the world
+        - one particular salient example of this is
+        - countless
         - decades
         - snorkellers
+        - vast sections of coral
         - sustainable
         - renowned
         - booming
+        - booming international tourist industry
         - numerous and complex
         - insurmountable
         - foreseeable future